 There aren’t any medicines that are proven to help relieve the symptoms of Restless Leg Syndrome nor would it be safe to take them if you are pregnant, however, there are some things you can do to try and cut down the frequency:

-+ Hot and cold packs are also great at offering relief.
-Our Medium or Larger Universal packs can be applied to the legs – either hot or cold depending on what provides you with more relief.
+Hot and cold packs are also great for offering relief.
+Our Medium or Large Universal packs can be applied to the legs – either hot or cold depending on what provides you with more relief.
 The heat will help encourage circulation and the cold will soothe any aches or pains, and take the edge off the discomfort.

 Restless Leg Syndrome isn’t necessarily painful or debilitating, but it can be really irritating, frustrating and sleep depriving.
 The last thing you need after falling asleep for the tenth time is the urge to get up and stretch your legs – as if pregnancy isn’t tiring enough on its own!
 The only way to get through it is by avoiding triggers such as caffeine and extended periods of lying down, and to keep your legs moving, stretching and using light exercise as a deterrent.
 Hot and cold therapy will also help keep circulation up and soothe the niggles.